hmsk/hubot-esa/README.md

 And then add `hubot-esa` to your `external-scripts.json`.

-Also you should set some variables to environment your Hubot runs.
+Also you need some variables to environment your Hubot runs.

 ### Add to your Hubot project